Rezwana04/Review_Authenticity_Guard/README.md

-# TextAuthenticityGuard - Detecting Genuine and Fake Reviews
+# ReviewAuthenticityGuard - Detecting Genuine and Fake Reviews

 ## Description
 This project aims to distinguish between genuine and fake product reviews within a dataset.
 The dataset contains a mix of real and computer-generated reviews, each labeled as original (authentic human-created) or computer-generated (fake).
 The primary objective is to create a system that accurately identifies whether a given review is authentic or fraudulent.